Electoral reform: Germany

+Greece

+In 2016, the majority bonus system was replaced with proportional representation, applying only after next election.
+In 2020, proportional representation was replaced with the majority bonus system, applying only after next election.

 Hungary

-In 2012 a Mixed-member majoritarian voting system with a combination of parallel and positive vote transfer was introduced.
+In 2012, a mixed-member majoritarian voting system with a combination of parallel and positive vote transfer was introduced.

 India

 Electoral bonds allowing anonymous contributions to political parties were introduced in 2017, and the limit on financial contributions by companies was removed.

 Iraq

-In 2020 the proportional representation with modified Sainte-Laguë method for seat allocation was reformed to single non-transferable vote.
+In 2020, the proportional representation with modified Sainte-Laguë method for seat allocation was reformed to single non-transferable vote.

 Israel

 There is continuous talk in Israel about "governability" ("משילות" in Hebrew).
 The following reforms were carried in the last three decades: